0xRafaelnicolau/solsec/test/array-duplicates/array-duplicates.md

 ## Array Duplicate Elements
-Brief explanation of the issue
+Due to insufficient validation, an attacker can pass an array with duplicate elements to steal funds from the protocol.

 ### Scenario
-Scenario in which the issue can occur
+Imagine you are a security researcher investigating a smart contract for a bank.
+The bank contract stores user's deposits in a balance array.
+Users can deposit and withdraw funds from their accounts using the contract.
+However, a flaw in the contract's logic allows for the withdrawal process to be exploited.

 ### Goal
-Describe the goal of the exploit based on the scenario.
+Steal all WETH deposited in the contract.
 Vulnerable contract can be found in [array-duplicates.sol](../../src/array-duplicates/array-duplicates.sol).

 ### Solution
 The Proof of Concept and functionality test can be found in [array-duplicates.t.sol](array-duplicates.t.sol).